-Please note: There will not be drop in blood testing for the anonymous HIV program on Tuesday August 19, Thursday August 21 or Thursday August 28.
+Please note: There will be no drop-in for the Anonymous HIV testing on Thursday October 30th or Thursday November 6th.

 Your Sexual Health and Wellness Starts Here!